mukul1203/whatsapp/README.md

 reaches 1, and similarly vice versa.

 ## Goal 3
 Have a auth server supporting signup/login functionality.
-This will be backed by a user database which must be persisted so we don't lose the info when we the server dies.
-This means having another container running auth server, which writes to a postgres db container.
+Keep the user data in memory for now.
 This also means that the chat server should now read the client id from the message itself, and not calculate it.
-This also means the user service instead would do the unique id generation, for now just a simple counter increment, maybe just utilising the DB's capability of auto incrementing counter.
+This also means the user service instead would do the unique id generation, for now just a simple counter increment in memory.
 ### Steps
 1. Write the auth server code with REST endpoints for signup and login.
 Signup should create the user (to start with, just in memory map).
 Login whould verify the user is present, given username and pwd, and return the user id back, for client to use in requests to chat server.
 2. Once the above works, launch a postgres db container and persist the data in that.
 You need to create a table first, with a schema, and then add rows on user signup.
 Hash the passwords and store.